metauni/metauniOS/src/ReplicatedStorage/Util/README.md

 Each library is pretty well-documented internally.

+- Maid: Encapsulate cleanup logic for a resource to be destroyed later
+	- Our implementation of a maid task allows for numeric tables of tasks.
 - BaseObject: A table with a self._maid and a :Destroy() method
 - Binder: wraps tagged instances with a class/constructor using CollectionService, and provides boilerplate for observing/querying classes.
 - Binder/PlayerHumanoidBinder: creates a binder that applies tags to the humanoid of a player